andyg7/CodePractice/README.md

-This directory contains practice problems from codeeval.com
+This directory contains practice problems mostly from codeeval.com.
+I've also implemented from data structures and algorithms.